-Figure 2-37: Gas mode event sequence - Cancellable shutdown
+Figure 2-38: Gas mode event sequence.
+Cancellable shutdown

 If non-cancellable shutdown occurs from gas or fuel sharing mode (i.e. engine overspeed or critical failure), exhaust gas ventilation is required.
 Defined shutdown failure states are given in the Marine Installation Manual (MIM).
-Shutdown mode must be reset by operator and root cause for shutdown must be investigated and corrected before re-start.
+Shutdown mode must be reset by the operator and the root cause for shutdown must be investigated and corrected before re-start.